devesh-anand/devesh-anand.github.io/_drafts/do-less-to-do-more.md

 Unless you're from a different world(or live in a cave), chances are you would've heard of Steve Jobs.
 Here's an interesting observation.
 If you check out any interview or keynote of Steve Jobs, you'll see him wearing similar black shirt and blue jeans ever single time.
 No, he didn't wear the same clothes again and again everyday, instead he had a wardrobe full of same clothes.
 He followed a principle called *"Standard Operating Procedures"*(SOP in short form).
 His point was, people waste time everyday choosing what to wear, and since his time was precious, he decided to fix this issue.
 Even Mark Zuckerberg was inspired by this and started wearing grey shirt everyday at work.
 The point is, they boiled down the number of choices they had to made.

 Here's a psychological hack that might come in handy.
 Imagine I ask you out for a dinner.
 If I genuinely want you to make the choice of restaurant, I would give you a few restaurants to choose from.
 But if I want to make the choice of restaurant without sounding bossy, I will simply remove the choices from the question, leading you to unlimited choices to choose from, and most likely, you will agree with the restaurant I suggest.
 Basically the more the number of choices you have, the more difficult it will be to choose from.
-So bail down the number of things to do to as minimum as possible.
+So boil down the number of things to do to as minimum as possible.

 In the first two paragraphs, I talked about the routine of our forefathers and the current generation.
 Our forefathers didn't have much options to choose from.
 Even if they had, they would religiously boil them down to a few.
 Today, we have unlimited options to choose from.
 Zakir Khan puts it in a beautiful way in his podcast(in hindi) <a href="https://gaana.com/song/ep-11-winning-is-not-important" target="_blank">"Umeed- Episode 11"</a>:
 "You need to choose your own battles"
 <hr>
 In this era of unlimited things to do, invest your time wisely in pursuits that matter.
+Focus on things that actually matter, not the ones you fool yourself to *"think"* matter.
+Do less, accomplish more.

 Keep going, never give up.